 * Investors take profits after last week’s strong finish

 * Knight Capital in talks for unit sale; shares jump

-Major indexes ended last week with gains of 3 to 4 percent, recovering some of their losses following an 8 percent correction since September.
-The Dow and S&P 500 both closed above key technical levels for the first time since Nov.
-6, which could provide additional support.
-The Dow ended above 13,000, while the S&P broke above 1,400.
+Major indexes ended last week with gains of 3 to 4 percent, with the Dow above 13,000 and the S&P above 1,400 for the first time since Nov.
+6.

-Apple Inc has asked a federal court to add six more products to its patent infringement lawsuit against Samsung Electronics Co, including the Samsung Galaxy Note II, in the latest move in an ongoing legal war between the two companies.
-Apple shares were up 1.7 percent at $581.
+Apple Inc has asked a federal court to add six more products to its patent infringement lawsuit against Samsung Electronics, including the Samsung Galaxy Note II, in the latest move in an ongoing legal war between the two companies.
+Apple shares were up 2.8 percent at $587.37.